-Although there is nothing new in having trans-national insurrectionary movements, the First, Second and Cold international wars were far more characteristic of the 20th century than any trans-national movement.
-The question is now if al-Qaeda is going to survive as a trans-national movement, if it survives at all, and if other similar movements will emerge.
-Perhaps the US-al-Qaeda war is just an episode.
-Although both al-Qaeda itself and the Bush administration in Washington consider themselves to be engaged in a long war, they could both be wrong.
+Although there is nothing new in having trans-national insurrectionary movements, the First, Second and Cold Wars characterised the 20th century to a much greater extent than those movements did.
+The question is now if Al-Qaeda will survive as a trans-national movement, if at all, and if other similar movements will emerge.
+Perhaps the US-al Qa'ida war is just an episode.
+Although both Al-Qaeda itself and the Bush administration in Washington consider themselves to be engaged in a long war, they could both be wrong.
 Al-Qaeda may not after all be the beginning of a new phenomenon, but could just as well be the last desperate attempt of some failed and marginalized Islamists to join forces and display a force they do not have.
-This is the perspective of Gilles Kepel in an interesting book that was first published in French and later translated into English.
-He analyses the failures of radical Islamism in Egypt, Pakistan and Algeria, the decline of Islamist fervour in Iran, the impossibility of escaping repression in Saudi-Arabia, and the pp. 24-36 (p.
-24).
-18 Gilles Kepel, Jihad.
-The Trail of Political Islam.
-Cambridge MA: Harvard University Press, 2002.
-Michael Scott Doran makes the same point in 'Somebody Else's Civil War,' Foreign Affairs, vol. 81, No. 1, January/February 2002, p.
-33: '... the attacks were a response to the failure of extremist movements in the Muslim world in recent years...'.
+This is the perspective of Gilles Kepel in a book that was first published in French and later translated into English.
+He analyses the failures of radical Islamism in Egypt,

-17 Walter Laqueur, 'Postmodern Terrorism.'
+Walter Laqueur, 'Postmodern Terrorism.'
 Foreign Affairs, Vol. 75, No. 5, September/October 1996, pp. 24-36 (p.
 24).